-There was no way in the world that after a thirteen year wait, that Tool could possibly live up to expectations with the new album.
-That said, Tool have such a singular style that of course the album was going to end up sounding like…Tool.
+There was no way in the world that after a thirteen-year wait, Tool could possibly live up to expectations with the new album.
+That said, Tool has such a singular style that of course, the album was going to end up sounding like…Tool.
 And so it does, and it’s a solid album.
-It makes no concessions to current trends, aside from perhaps a greater use of electronics than on any previous Tool album, has multiple songs that go way beyond ten minutes, and the last track proper 7EMPEST sees them make explicit comment on present day politics – and is by far the best track on the album as it unleashes all of the pent-up fury over the previous seventy-minutes or so.
-A sixteen minute epic that cycles through furious, guitar-led rage, more measured sequences, and some of the best drum work on a Tool track yet.
+It makes no concessions to current trends, aside from perhaps greater use of electronics than on any previous Tool album, has multiple songs that go way beyond ten minutes, and the last track proper 7EMPEST sees them make an explicit comment on present-day politics – and is by far the best track on the album as it unleashes all of the pent-up fury over the previous seventy-minutes or so.
+A sixteen-minute epic that cycles through furious, guitar-led rage, more measured sequences, and some of the best drum work on a Tool track yet.
 It was certainly worth the wait just for this track.

 /Working (You Are)